 The Valparaiso University Career Center offers private, confidential career counseling for all Valpo students.
 Our goal is to provide students with the very best career counseling services possible.
 Our Career Counselors will develop a working relationship with you to explore majors and career options.
-Services differ according to individual needs, but most Career Counseling sessions include the following:
+Services differ according to individual needs, but most Career Counseling sessions:

-Career decision making occurs within the context of personal development.
-It's important to recognize that the specific competencies you need for an effective job search are also essential for personal growth.
-These competencies include self-assessment, risk taking, initiative, effective communication, and assuming responsibility for your own actions.
+Career decision-making occurs within the context of personal development.
+It’s important to recognize that the specific competencies you need for an effective job search are also essential for personal growth.
+These competencies include self-assessment, taking risks, initiative, effective communication, and assuming responsibility for your own actions.

 Career Counseling at the Valparaiso University Career Center takes a comprehensive approach to career development.
 During your first appointment, you’ll have the opportunity to describe your unique concerns and your hopes for career and life goals.
 You and your counselor will evaluate the tools necessary to facilitate growth and help you reach your goals.
 In addition, you and the Career Counselor will select assessments that will be helpful in determining your interests, skills, and values.
 You and the counselor may also discuss other campus resources that will help you in your planning process.
 Please fill out the forms below and bring them to your first appointment with your counselor.